 BRCA Testing: What You Need to Know

-What is the BRCA gene?
+What are the BRCA genes?

-BRCA1 and BRCA2 play a big role in preventing cancer.
-They belong to a class of genes called tumor suppressors, which ensure that breast, ovarian, and other types of cells don’t grow or divide too rapidly or uncontrollably.
-BRCA testing checks for mutations in either gene, and can help people decide what steps they can take to reduce their cancer risk if they do test positive for a mutation.
+The BRCA1 and BRCA2 genes play a big role in preventing cancer.
+They belong to a class of genes called tumor suppressors, which ensure that cells don’t grow or divide too rapidly by fixing naturally occurring errors in DNA from reproduction during cell division.

 What is the relationship between BRCA mutations and cancer?